michelleoco/se_project_spots/README.md

 ### Project Overview

-I have created an interactive social media web application where users can add and remove photos and make a few minor adjustments to their profile.
+I have created an interactive social media web application where users can add and remove photos and make adjustments to their profile.

 ### Video Description